Fundamental Analysis Guides

 The Complete History of Stock Market Crashes

 The history of stock market crashes starts with the South Sea Bubble in the early 1700s and ends with the stock market crash of 2022.
-Our research suggests the causes of crashes are asset bubbles, easy access to cheap credit, weak regulation, and poor institutional risk management.
+Stock market crashes occur on average every 15 years.

 Learn the complete history and causes of stock market crashes; it might make you a wiser investor.